 A wonderful album by acoustic guitarist Manoel Da Conceicao, whose career as a samba player spans back to the early 1950s.
 His nickname, Mao De Vaca, or "Cow Hands" comes from his large, meaty hands, and from his strong, assured method of playing the guitar.
 This record (which was apparently his fourth solo album) radiates confidence and solidity, as well as a softness and subtle touch that makes it a delight from start to finish.
 There's some excellent guitar playing, with a warmth and individuality to it that makes it stand out, and also some gentle percussion and vocal backup that adds to its depth and appeal.
 Recommended!

 London trip-hop meets Brazilian-style easy listening in this sometimes seductive, sometimes soporific world beat mix.
-I have to admit, after an initial dismissal, this disc grew on me.
-The electronic input of two UK DJs (Chris Franck of Smoke City, and DJ Patrick Forge) is pretty subtle and pretty muted -- several tunes, such as the dreamy "Pra Manha" have a retro-fusion feel to them that recalls Milton Nascimento's best work during his Clube Do Esquina years, with a delicate keyboard straight out of the Beth Orton songbook.
+I gotta say, this disc grew on me.
+The electronic input of two UK DJs (Chris Franck of Smoke City, and DJ Patrick Forge) is pretty subtle and pleasantly muted -- several tunes, such as the dreamy "Pra Manha" have a retro-fusion feel to them that recalls Milton Nascimento's best work during his Clube Do Esquina years, with a delicate keyboard straight out of the Beth Orton songbook.
 As Brazilian vocalists go, Liliana Chachian didn't strike me as very distinctive, but her voice fits the vibe pretty well.
 Also, the Brazilian elements and the ambient touches are given equal footing, so that neither style seems dominant or gratuitous, a balance that can be difficult to strike.
 The mix is pretty seamless and accomplished, and in general I think Braz-ambient crossovers are definitely the wave of the future.
 I wouldn't mind hearing more of this stuff, though a lot of it still strikes me as too goopy.

 The follow-up to their first album is pretty disappointing, or at least less elusive and alluring.
 The delicate balancing act of the Songs From The Tin set here gives way to a simpler, more clear-cut world-beat dance sound, it's okay, but fairly mundane by comparison.
 More geared towards the electronica club music crowd, and almost entirely skewed towards African influences, with the languid Brazilian touches set aside, this album seems more workmanlike than innovative or inspired.
 It's okay, I guess, but I found it to be a bit dull.